guoguoyang15/BlueLagoon/admin/E-review-u7542691.md

 - It appears to do what it is intended to do, although it also does some extraneous things.

 - Printing the stateString and the moveString are functionalities not required of this method, and may make the method unnecessarily slower to run.
+Removing these print statements could be considered.

 - It appears to address all edge cases and there are no bugs that I can detect.

 ● Tests: There are already tests for method 'isMoveValid' given by the lecturer, but it uses some helper methods that are untested; and so, there should be some consideration in writing some tests for them.
+For example,
-For example, 'spotType' and 'occupiedByPlayer', and 'isPosInIndex' could have some tests written for it.
+<code>spotType</code>, <code>occupiedByPlayer</code>, and <code>isPosInIndex</code> could have some tests written for it.

-● Complexity: There are a number of redundancies, particularly in the if loops found between lines 339 and 379 in the BlueLagoon class, and so the code could be condensed.
+● Complexity: There are a number of redundancies, particularly in the if loops found between lines 339 and 379 in the BlueLagoon class, and so the code could be condensed by taking out the common conditions.

 ● Good Names: Variable and object names are excellent across the board and clearly indicate what they represent.